Accepted Articles Back to the articles list | Back to browse issues page

 3- Department of Tissue Engineering and Applied Cell Sciences, School of Advanced Technologies in Medicine, Tehran University of Medical Sciences, Tehran, Iran.

-5- Department of Biotechnology, Institute of Biochemical Procedures and Analyzes (IBVA).
-Technische Hochshule Mittelhessen Wiesenstr
+5- Department of Biotechnology, Institute of Biochemical Procedures and Analyzes (IBVA), Technische Hochshule Mittelhessen, Wiesenstr, Germany.

 Abstract:

 Introduction: Spinal cord injury (SCI) is characterized by serious both motor and sensory disability of the limbs below the injured segment.
-It is the most traumatic disorder among central nervous system (CNS) conditions that not only leads to psychological and physical harm to patients also results in a dramatic loss in life quality.
-Many efforts have been developed to find a therapeutic approach for SCI; however, an effective treatment has yet to be found.
-The lack of effective treatment approach and rehabilitation of SCI underscores the need to identify the novel approaches.
-Tissue engineering associated with stem cells has been recently introduced as an effective treatment approach for traumatic SCI.
-Although, low survival rates, immune rejection, cell dedifferentiation, and tumorigenicity have been addressed for tissue engneering.
-Regenerative medicine is an interdisciplinary field developing and applying tissue engineering, stem cell (SC) therapy, SC-derived extracellular vesicles therapy that aims to provide reliable and safe ways to replace the injured tissues and organs.
-The application of mesenchymal stem cells-derived extracellular vesicles (MSC-EVs) has been recently attracting attention to improve central nervous system dysfunction such as SCI, mainly through promoting neurogenesis and angiogenesis.
+It is the most traumatic disorder among central nervous system (CNS) conditions which not only leads to psychological and physical harm to patients but also results in a dramatic loss in the life quality.
+Many efforts have been developed to find a therapeutic approach for SCI; however, an effective treatment has not yet been found.
+The lack of effective treatment approach and rehabilitation of SCI underscores the need to identify novel approaches.
+Tissue engineering associated with stem cells has been recently introduced as an effective treatment approaches for traumatic SCI.
+Although, low survival rates, immune rejection, cell dedifferentiation, and tumorigenicity have been addressed for tissue engineering.
+Regenerative medicine is an interdisciplinary field developing and applying tissue engineering, stem cell (SC) therapy, and SC-derived extracellular vesicle therapy that aims to provide reliable and safe ways to replace injured tissues and organs.
+The application of mesenchymal stem cells-derived extracellular vesicles (MSC-EVs) has recently attracted attention to improve central nervous system dysfunction such as SCI, mainly by promoting neurogenesis and angiogenesis.

-Conclusion: This study has summarized the efficacy of MSC-EVs, including exosomes, alone or in combination with scaffolds in treatment of SCI and has then discussed the therapeutic outcomes observed in SCI experimental models following treatment with MSC-EVs alone or loaded on scaffolds in particular collagen-based scaffolds.
+Conclusion: This study summarizes the efficacy of MSC-EVs, including exosomes, alone or in combination with scaffolds in the treatment of SCI and then discusses the therapeutic outcomes observed in SCI experimental models following treatment with MSC-EVs alone or loaded on scaffolds in particular collagen-based scaffolds.

 Type of Study: Review | Subject: Behavioral Neuroscience